-Accreditation is the process by which the quality of learning at various educational institutions are evaluated.
+College Accreditation is the process by which the quality of learning at various educational institutions are evaluated by a board of members from various universities and colleges.
 Accreditation standards are established by a peer review board, whose members are representatives of already accredited institutions.
 The Peer Review Board functions to grant accreditation to unaccredited institutions and also to renew the accreditations of the already accredited institutions.

-Criteria for assessment of the quality of education includes the overall mission of the college, objectives, and goals, student requirements for admissions, service availability to students, quality of education and reputation of the faculty.
+Criteria for assessment of the quality of education include the overall mission of the college, objectives, and goals, student requirements for admissions, service availability to students, quality of education, and reputation of the faculty.

 source - imgflip.com